microsoft/pxt-calliope/docs/courses/csintro/variables/project.md

 See if you can count your steps while running or doing other physical activities carrying the micro:bit.
 Where is it best mounted?

-**Extra Mod:** Design a wearable band or holder that can carry the Micro:bit securely so it doesn’t slip out during exercise.
+**Extra Mod:** Design a wearable band or holder that can carry the micro:bit securely so it doesn’t slip out during exercise.

 ### Calculator